Attitude-behavior consistency: Theory of Planned Behaviour

 The likelihood of the intention to perform the behaviour and the behaviour itself increases as the three factors become more favourable.

 Consistency Theories

 Balance Theory

-Balance Theory was first developed by Heider with Gestalt influences.
+Balance Theory was first developed by Fritz Heider with Gestalt influences.
 Gestalt psychology posits that there is a tendency towards perceptual simplicity, such as symmetry and continuation.
 Heider extends this principle to social relations, where there are balanced and imbalanced states.
 When applied to attitudes, it is defined in triadic relation between three elements: a Person (P), an Other person (O), and an Attitude Object (X).
 Attitude is the relation between two elements, defined as either positive or negative, resulting in 8 distinct triads.
 If the number of positive relations is odd, the triad is balanced; vice versa.

 Congruity Theory

 Proposed by Osgood and Tannebaum, the principle of congruity claims that attitude change always results in increased congruity for the individual.
 Compared to balance theory, congruity theory allows for gradations of relation between elements and introduces a formula to quantitatively predict attitude change.
 There are five variables in the formula: point of resolution for object (R_{O}), point of resolution for source (R_{S}), prior attitude toward object (A_{O}), prior attitude toward source (A_{S}), and direction of assertion (d; no gradation).
 The frame of reference is the individual; the source is the other communicator; and the assertion indicates the source's attitude.